 Andy joined Watsi on December 1st, 2015.
-Three years ago, Andy became the 2325th member to automatically support a new Watsi patient every month.
-Since then, 3,467 more people have become monthly donors!
-Andy's most recent donation supported Lay, a day laborer from Burma, to fund glaucoma and cataract treatment.
+Six years ago, Andy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andy's most recent donation supported Nwe Ni, a 43-year-old woman from Burma, to fund a thyroidectomy.